github/docs/content/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-comparing-branches-in-pull-requests.md

 ### Merging often

-To avoid getting confused, merge the base branch (for example, `main`) into your topic branch frequently.
-By merging the base branch, the diffs shown by two-dot and three-dot comparisons are the same.
-We recommend merging a pull request as soon as possible.
-This encourages contributors to make pull requests smaller, which is recommended in general.
+To avoid confusion, regularly merge the base branch (e.g., main) into your topic branch.
+Doing so ensures that the diffs in both two-dot and three-dot comparisons remain consistent.
+It's best to merge pull requests as soon as possible, as this encourages smaller, more manageable pull requests, which is generally recommended.

 ## Further reading